mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 The confusing thing is that **while there usually _is_ some business value at the end of the rabbit hole, it's often not worth pursuing.** Sure, a model that is more accurate or easy to understand will probably help your company in some way.
 But is this the [highest-leverage use of your time](#optimizing-resource-allocation)?
 Can you understand your coworkers' needs and [communicate how this project will empower them](#empowering-coworkers)?
 And is this project addressing [an unmet need in your company's market](#understanding-the-market), or is it a "nice to have"?
 We'll explore these ideas in the rest of this section.

 ### Optimizing resource allocation
 Here's an example of a dilemma you may face as a data scientist.
-Your company, a shoe retailer, asks you to forecast sales in New York next quarter.
+Your company asks you to forecast sales in New York next quarter.
 After a month, you present what you have so far $-$ an [ARIMA model](https://www.machinelearningplus.com/time-series/arima-model-time-series-forecasting-python/) with an [RMSE](https://www.statisticshowto.com/probability-and-statistics/regression-analysis/rmse-root-mean-square-error/) of about 5,000.
 While this is pretty good, you've identified two additional [exogenous variables](https://towardsdatascience.com/time-series-forecasting-a-getting-started-guide-c435f9fa2216) that you believe can decrease error to 2,000!
 You end your presentation with a plan of attack for exploring and incorporating these variables.

 To your surprise, your boss says no. The model's accuracy is acceptable, they say, and it's not worth the time (and risk) of exploring further.
 You're given a week to [productize](https://www.datapred.com/blog/productizing-machine-learning-models-what-is-required) your model, after which you'll start on a new project.
 You're confused and are sure your boss is making a mistake.
 How is it not worth just two weeks to potentially halve the model error?
 There's a real cost your company will pay by using less accurate projections!